 Declared a part of Poland under the terms of the Yalta Agreement the new rulers of what would from then on be known as the city of 'Wrocław' arrived three days after the peace deal, and a began writing the next chapter of the city's history.
 Poles from the east flocked to repopulate Wrocław, swayed by rumours of jobs, wealth and undamaged townhouses.
 Over ten per cent of these new settlers hailed from the eastern city of Lwów (now Ukrainian L’viv) and this mass migration was to irrevocably change Wrocław’s demographic makeup.
-Others hailed from impoverished villages, with their peasant mentality frequently blamed for harming surviving city structures: ‘heaps of coal in a bathtub, hens in an expensive piano and a pig kept on the fourth floor of an apartment were not rare exceptions’, so writes Beata Maciejewska in her excellent book ‘Wrocław: History of the City’.
-But farm animals eating sofas were the least of the city's worries.
-Wrocław was on the brink of anarchy, with armed gangs of Russians, Germans and Poles roaming the streets at night, boozing, looting and shooting.
-Fortunes were made from theft, with most goods ending up in the open air bazaar that had sprung up on Pl.
-Grunwaldzki; Maciejewska’s research reveals this was the source of everything from railway wagons loaded with bricks, to priceless paintings dating from the 17th century.
-Black market trading thrived, and the money that was flying round led to a slew of bars and ballrooms opening, many with colourful names: 'Kiosk Pod Bombą' (Kiosk Under the Bomb) and 'Wstąp Kolego na Jednego' (Drop In For a Drink, Mate) being a couple of note.
+Black market trading and anarchy reigned as armed gangs of Russians, Germans and Poles roamed the streets at night, boozing, looting and shooting.
+Fortunes were made from theft, with most goods ending up in the open air bazaar that had sprung up on the makeshift runway that became Pl.
+Grunwaldzki.

-Wrocław was chosen to host the Exhibition of Recovered Territories, a propaganda stunt aimed at highlighting the glories of Polish socialism.
-Attracting over 1.5 million visitors the exhibition finally closed in 1948, and with that investment and national interest in Wrocław died.
-For the next few years the city was to become a feeder city for Warsaw, with priceless works of art ferried to the capital.
-In 1949 approximately 200,000 bricks were sent daily up to Warsaw, with several undamaged buildings falling victim to the demolition teams hell-bent on rebuilding the Polish capital.
+Sovietisation soon followed, and Wrocław was chosen to host the Exhibition of Recovered Territories - a propaganda stunt aimed at highlighting the glories of Polish socialism.
+Attracting over 1.5 million visitors during its three-month run, the exhibition finally closed at the end of October 1948, and with that investment and national interest in Wrocław essentially died.
+For the next few years the city was to become a feeder for Warsaw, with priceless works of art ferried to the capital.
+In 1949 alone approximately 200,000 bricks were sent daily up to Warsaw, with several undamaged buildings falling victim to the demolition teams hell-bent on rebuilding the Polish capital.
 Wrocław’s recovery was still a long way away.